bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/01-Sequelize-Library/README.md

   ## Hint(s)

   * You may need to consult the [Sequelize Manual on Operators](https://sequelize.org/master/manual/model-querying-basics.html#operators) for the last two queries involving book pages.

+  ## Bonus

+  * Display the "long" books in descending order and the "short" books in ascending order.